strimzi/strimzi.github.io/_posts/2020-08-05-using-open-policy-agent-with-strimzi-and-apache-kafka.md

 The decisions are cached by the authorizer to make sure the performance of the Kafka cluster is not affected.

 We didn't developed our own OPA Authorizer for Kafka.
-Instead we are using the existing [OPA Plugin from Bisnode](https://github.com/Bisnode/opa-kafka-plugin).
+Instead we are using an existing [OPA Plugin provided by Bisnode](https://github.com/Bisnode/opa-kafka-plugin).

 ### Configuring OPA authorizer